 Large breasts are a significant source of medical problems.
 Back pain, neck pain, breathing problems and skin problems may all occur.
-The weight of breasts commonly lead to shoulder pain either directly or as a consequence of bra straps cutting into shoulder tissues as the day progresses.
-Finding appropriate clothing (particularly bathers, and bras) can be all but impossible in many instances, which is a social, and workplace disadvantage.
+The weight of breasts commonly lead to shoulder pain either directly or as a consequence of bra straps cutting into shoulder tissue as the day progresses.
+Finding appropriate clothing (particularly bathers and bras) can be all but impossible in many instances, which is a social and workplace disadvantage.
 Active pursuits (sports, swimming, walking, jogging) are often prevented.
 A combination of these factors is usually what leads women to enquire about breast reduction surgery.

 About breast reduction

 Breast reduction (reduction mammoplasty) removes fat and glandular tissue from the breasts making them smaller and therefore, lighter.
 Because the breasts are made smaller the excess skin is also removed.
 Changing the skin envelope can be important in reshaping the breasts.
 In most cases the nipple and surrounding tissue (the areola) needs to be repositioned and if it is stretched, it is reduced in size in proportion to the new breast size.
 The goal is to achieve balance; breasts of size and shape in proportion to the rest of your body.
 See our video page for more information.